j-pel/512_contests/README.md

 $ dd if=file.bin of=/dev/fd0
 ```
 # LocOS
-This attempt at a bootable fasm IDE participated in a 512 bit contest held at the flat assembler board in 2004, finishing in third place.
+This attempt at a bootable fasm IDE participated in a 512 bytes contest held at the flat assembler board in 2004, finishing in third place.
 # NNew
 This is an attempt prepared for the eventual contest for the 20th anniversary of flat assembler to be held in 2019.